roni-c-dev/ticket-booking/cinema-tickets-javascript/README.md

 ### ticket-booking
-A NodeJS module to handle ticket booking
+A simple NodeJS module to handle ticket booking

+To begin - clone the repo and run `npm install` to install required dependencies

+To run unit tests - `npm test`

 Returns InvalidPurchaseException for: